ml729/org-habit-stats/README.md

 ### Adding graph functions
 Graph functions must return a pair `(LABELS .
 VALUES)`, where LABELS is a list of strings to be used as bar labels and VALUES is a list of numbers to be used as the bar sizes.

-After creating your graph function, add it to ` 'org-habit-stats-graph-function-list`.
+After creating your graph function, add it to `org-habit-stats-graph-function-list`.
 ``` emacs-lisp
 (add-to-list 'org-habit-stats-graph-function-list
  (my-new-graph-function . (:key "a"